-The recent increase of violence in Mexico has had a negative effect and may continue having a negative effect in the Mexican economy and may have a negative material effect on us
+The recent increase of violence in Mexico has had a negative effect and may continue having a negative effect on the Mexican economy and may have a negative material effect on us

-In the past years, Mexico has experienced a substantial increase in violence related to drug trafficking, specifically in the states of the North of Mexico.
+In the past years, Mexico has experienced a substantial increase in violence related to drug trafficking, specifically in the northern states of Mexico.
 The increase of violence has had a negative effect on the Mexican economic activity at large.
-Likewise, social instability in Mexico or social or political development in Mexico or affecting Mexico could have a negative effect on us, including our capacity to operate our business and offer services and our capacity to obtain financing.
+Likewise, social instability in Mexico or social and political development in Mexico or affecting Mexico could have a negative effect on us, including our capacity to operate our business and offer services and our capacity to obtain financing.
 We cannot guarantee that violence levels in Mexico, over which we have no control, will not increase or decrease and that they will not have additional negative effects on the economy or our company.

-Additionally, illegal activities have caused more detailed and wide regulations to prevent money laundering and a higher supervision of these activities by the competent authorities, which has had an impact in the manner in which we carry out our cash transactions in foreign exchange and have resulted in a strengthening of our systems and supervision measures.
-Our inhability to detect and report money laundering activity may result in penalties and have a negative impact in our business, operating results and financial position.
+Additionally, illegal activities have caused more detailed and broad regulations to prevent money laundering and a stricter supervision of these activities by the competent authorities, which has had an impact in the manner in which we carry out our cash business in foreign currency and has resulted in a strengthening of our systems and supervision measures.
+Our incapability to detect and report money laundering activity may result in penalties and have a negative impact on our business, operating results and financial position.